Remote Sensing

 Remote Sensing: Explorations Into the Art of Detection

 Remote sensing is an established science involving detection and observation from a distance, primarily using sensors based on aircraft and spacecraft.
-Part one of the program is about Southern California aerospace, where much of the process, technology, and hardware of remote sensing was developed, and where it is still vigorously pursued.
+Part one of the program was about Southern California aerospace, where much of the process, technology, and hardware of remote sensing was developed, and where it is still vigorously pursued.

-CLUI Desert Research Station
+2024–2025 CLUI Research Project

-This exhibit is made possible with support from Getty through its PST ART: Art & Science Collide initiative, with additional support from the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts.
+This exhibit was made possible with support from Getty through its PST ART: Art & Science Collide initiative, with additional support from the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts.

 PST ART